Sank34/Sank34/README.md

 # How can i contact you?
 Simple,you can contact me via Discord,or mail.See my profile for these.
-And if you want to,you can join my [discord server](https://discord.gg/FGaRE5Qmbj).
+And if you want to,you can join my team's [discord server](https://discord.scienceturles.com).

 # Do you have a website?
 Sure!
 YYou can check it for [yourself](https://scienceturtles.com) :)